cynthiatreger/az-routing-guide-ep3-nva-routing-fundamentals/README.md

 The Concentrator NVA doesn't need the On-Prem prefixes in its *Effective routes*.

-:arrow: *Effective routes* are only checked for packets **leaving** the VMs to identify the Next-Hop to forward traffic to.
+:arrow_right: *Effective routes* are only checked for packets **leaving** the VMs to identify the Next-Hop to forward traffic to.
 It is *IP forwarding* that will make an NVA process traffic reaching its NIC.

 All the subnets that should know about the On-Prem prefixes must be explicitly associated to this *Route table*, containing the /16 static route to the Concentrator NVA.
 For this scenario we have associated all the subnets of Spoke1 and Spoke2 VNETs and the Hub Test subnet to a *Route table* named "SpokeRT":